Biotech / Pharmaceutical

 Granulation processes are critical in the pharmaceutical manufacturing as this is where the concentration of the active pharmaceutical ingredient (API) in the final tablet or capsule can be controlled.

 This wet granulation process must be carefully controlled for optimal product manufacturing.
-Care must be taken to n to avoid segregation of the components of the powder mix to provide a good, homogenous mixture via the formulation of granules.
+Care must be taken to avoid segregation of the components of the powder mix to provide a good, homogenous mixture via the formulation of granules.

 With our proven Near-Infrared (NIR) spectrometer, it can provide a non-invasive technique to monitor product homogeneity and particle size distributions.
 By monitoring the spectral signatures associated with particle size distribution, moisture content and density, it was possible to characterize the formulation and better understand the underlying granulation process.